 The School holds a regular assembly for students Monday mornings, as a means of both informing them of important information and upcoming events, as well as to celebrate various accomplishments of classes and individual students.
-School assemblies will be held with the most updated Westerly Health & Safety Protocols.

 Summer Reading

 Students in all grades will be assigned summer reading by their homeroom teachers (in lower school) and Humanities teacher (in middle school).
 It is at the discretion of the teacher how much reading is required and whether any supplemental work is assigned.